Spain | 13 December '17

 Matt Goulding is a chef-turned-editor and founder of Roads & Kingdoms.
 He once (successfully) drunk-emailed Anthony Bourdain, and won over his now-wife with truffles and tickets to LCD Soundsystem.
 What a go-getter.

-Here’s his ultra-local take on Barcelona, from the usual suspects to his personal favorite not-so-usual finds.
+Here’s his ultra-local take on Barcelona, the place he calls home.
+From the usual suspects to his personal favorite not-so-usual finds, here's Matt's ultimate guide.

 Mercado de La Boqueria is a must.
 I'd go early on Friday for breakfast.
 Start with Xuxos (filled croissants) and a plate of garbanzos at Bar Pinoxto.
 Then go to Quim de la Boqueria for artichokes and fried eggs with baby squid—washed down with some Cava.